 Rob Rowe: Sure!
 My dad started Four Wheel Campers in 1973 by building a camper to fit the family Scout II.
 Someone saw that camper, wanted one, and Dad built them one.
 This happened a few times, and it snowballed into a business.
 In 1988, the family sold the Four Wheel Camper name, and Rob started Phoenix Pop-up Campers as a new streamlined version of the company focused on custom, and hand made quality.

 Rob Rowe: We’ve been building custom, one of a kind campers for many years now.
 Many folks have ordered a certain group of options, in fact, so many that we felt it was time to offer an actual model with that certain set of options.
 Also, we’ve been wanting to create a really classy camper designed especially for the mid-size and smaller trucks.
-So the answer is the “Mini-Max,” a nice little camper, with the most popular option package, and made especially to fit smaller trucks, like the Toyota Tacoma.
+So the answer is the “Level 1/2” a nice little camper, with the most popular option package, and made especially to fit smaller trucks, like the Toyota Tacoma.

 We love the wet-bath.
 Putting a wet-bath in a camper of this size is difficult.
 How did you do it?